top1944/duckuments/docs/70_contrib/70_style_guide.md

 - "Duckiebot" is always capitalized.

-- Use "Raspberry PI", not "PI", "raspi", etc.
+- Use "Raspberry Pi", not "PI", "raspi", etc.

 - These are other words frequently misspelled: